bluz71/git-status-snap/README.md

 Requirements
 ------------

-Git version `2.11`, released November 2016, or later is required.
+Git version `2.11`, released in November 2016, or later is required.

 Usage
 -----